epiccurious/jade-diy/README.md

 # Jade Do-It-Yourself Hardware Guide

-Don't read this guide yet.
-It's still under development and requires testing in multiple operating systems.
+YOU SHOULD NOT read this guide yet.
+It's still under development and requires testing across many hardware and operating systems.

 If you don't already know what you're doing, do not follow this guide.